1924 Atlantic hurricane season: Hurricane Five

 In Florida, minor damage to properties was reported.
 Wind gusts reached 75–80 mph in Port St. Joe.
 Two fishing vessels were blown ashore in the area, while a schooner was wrecked near Carrabelle.
 Advance warnings reduced the potential damages in northwest Florida.
 Heavy rains fell across the Florida panhandle, the Carolinas, and southeast Virginia, with the highest amount reported of 14.83 in at Beaufort, North Carolina.
 In Georgia, heavy precipitation caused two deaths and significant crop damage.
-Most of Brownton, Georgia was destroyed by floods.
+Most of Brownton was destroyed by floods.
 Gale-force winds also occurred along the Eastern Seaboard, though warnings were released in advance of the winds.
 Operationally, the cyclone was not believed to have attained hurricane intensity.
 The hurricane was generally unexpected in the Tampa, Florida, area.
-In Nova Scotia, the remnants of the cyclone dropped 2.7 in of precipitation in Halifax, one of the heaviest rainfall episodes in that municipality in 1927.
+In Nova Scotia, the remnants of the cyclone dropped 2.7 in of precipitation in Halifax, one of the heaviest rainfall episodes in that municipality in 1924.

 Tropical Storm Six

-On September 20, a weak tropical storm was observed over the islands of Cape Verde.
-It tracked slowly northwestward through the archipelago.
+On September 20, a weak tropical storm was observed over the islands of Cape Verde while moving slowly northwestward through the archipelago.
 Ship observations were sparse in tracking the storm; it was last observed on September 22.